codurance/site/_posts/2018-10-01-safety-musings.md

 ## Next

-There will be a second post about Techniques (because they too affect the safety of our code).
-And then a conclusion (same post, another one, ...)
+I have exposed these general ideas about languages.
+A following post will talk about Techniques (because they too affect the safety of our code).
+And then a conclusion (on the same post, or maybe a separate one, ...)